lathamfell/AAAH/README.md

 ## User Validation

+Navigate to the AAAH directory.
 The following command will send a test appointment sign-up message, which you can cancel from the command line interface.

     `python test_install.py`